-SEBI chief Madhabi Buch, spouse had stake in offshore entities tied to Adani scam, claims Hindenburg
+SEBI chief, spouse had stake in offshore entities tied to Adani scam, claims Hindenburg Research

 “We suspect SEBI’s unwillingness to take meaningful action against suspect offshore shareholders in the Adani Group may stem from Chairperson Madhabi Buch’s complicity in using the exact same funds used by Vinod Adani, brother of Gautam Adani,” Hindenburg Research has said.

-“As detailed in our original Adani report, documents from the Directorate of Revenue Intelligence alleged that Adani ‘grossly’ overvalued the import valuation of key power equipment, using offshore shell entities to siphon and launder money from the Indian public,” Hindenburg Research.
+“As detailed in our original Adani report, documents from the Directorate of Revenue Intelligence alleged that Adani ‘grossly’ overvalued the import valuation of key power equipment, using offshore shell entities to siphon and launder money from the Indian public,” said Hindenburg Research.

 An investigation by the non-profit Adani Watch in December 2023 showed how a web of offshore entities controlled by Gautam Adani’s brother, Vinod Adani, received funds from the alleged over-invoicing.